lakshaygola/Data-Structure-Algorithms/README.md

 ALL THIS FILE ARE WRITTEN IN PYTHON 3.0 LANGUAGE

-Soon, I Will be uploading for C++ also.
+Soon, I will be uploading for C++ also.

-Hope full this Repository can help you guyz to some instinct.
+Hope full this repository can help you guyz to some instinct.

 Thank You